-The code above instantiates the base reduction kernel reduce at two levels while keeping the result as hierarchy-level generic as possible.
-Of course, this leads to quite a bit of complexity in the type of reduce2stage.
-A less polymorphic version might specialize the function to do the reduction specifically on the Warp and Block levels, as follows.
+The code above instantiates the base reduction kernel reduce at two levels, while keeping the result as hierarchy-level generic as possible.
+Of course, this increases the complexity of the type of reduce2stage.
+A less polymorphic version might specialise the function to do the reduction specifically on the Warp and Block levels, as follows: